Simcoe Market Analysis

 How is Simcoe doing in terms of months of inventory?
 Remember that the lower the levels of inventory, the more likely it is that prices will rise.

 The third predictive stat is months of inventory, which tells us how long it would take to sell through the available listings at the current pace of sales and, as a result, gives us a useful read on whether buyers are gaining or losing leverage.
-In Simcoe at the end of April, there were 6.3 months of inventory, which was down about 14% from March, or 1.0 months lower month over month.
-This April’s level was lower than April of last year by 0.8 months, or about 11%.
-That puts the current months of inventory between the last two April levels, with April 2024 at 4.4 months and April 2025 at 7.1 months.
+In Simcoe at the end of May, there were 6.2 months of inventory, which was down about 2% from April, or 0.1 months lower month over month.
+This May’s level was lower than May of last year by 0.8 months, or about 11%.
+That puts the current months of inventory between the last two May levels, with May 2024 at 4.8 months and May 2025 at 7.0 months.
 As such, we’d say that supply conditions are normal for this time of year.
-Broadly speaking, with 6.3 months of inventory available for buyers, that still leaves enough supply relative to sales that prices should drop in May.
+Broadly speaking, with 6.2 months of inventory available for buyers, that still leaves enough supply relative to sales that prices should drop in June.

 There is a lot of information in the above charts and analysis and it’s worth taking a step back to summarize what happened and to understand what it all means.

-Simcoe felt similar in pace, but a bit more competitive.
+Simcoe felt similar in pace, but a bit less competitive.

 That leaves the overall pace essentially unchanged.
-Compared with the last two April levels, the overall market is slower than April 2025, when homes took 39 days on average to sell, and slower than April 2024, when homes took 33 days on average to sell.
-For condo apartments, days on market rose to 67 days from 66.
-Compared with the last two April levels, that is slower than April 2025, when condo apartments took 49 days on average to sell, and slower than April 2024, when they took 42 days on average to sell.
+Compared with the last two May levels, the overall market is slower than May 2025, when homes took 37 days on average to sell, and slower than May 2024, when homes took 33 days on average to sell.
+For condo apartments, days on market fell to 63 days from 70.
+Compared with the last two May levels, that is slower than May 2025, when condo apartments took 49 days on average to sell, and slower than May 2024, when they took 43 days on average to sell.

 Sale-to-list shows a different story between the overall market and condo apartments.
-Overall, it was up at 97.0% (up from 96.7%).
-For condo apartments, sale-to-list was down at 95.7% (down from 96.0%).
-Overall, that points to a somewhat more competitive market, even though condo apartments moved in the other direction.
+Overall, it was down at 96.8% (down from 97.0%).
+For condo apartments, sale-to-list was up at 95.8% (up from 95.6%).
+That tells us the overall market moved faster, but sellers did not gain much negotiating leverage.

-When we review three predictive stats (the sale to new listing ratio, active listings, and months of inventory), we see that the SNLR rose to 28% from 26%, active listings rose to 4,538 (up 13%), and months of inventory moved to 6.3 months.
-Taken together, the indicators are giving a clear signal of strong downward pressure on average prices in May.
-Our prediction is that the average price in Simcoe in May will fall by about 2% to 4%.
-In dollar terms, using the midpoint of that range, that would mean a drop of somewhere around $22,000 from April’s average price.
-That would put the May average price in Simcoe at about $722,000.
+When we review three predictive stats (the sale to new listing ratio, active listings, and months of inventory), we see that the SNLR rose to 30% from 28%, active listings rose to 5,125 (up 12%), and months of inventory moved to 6.2 months.
+Taken together, the indicators are giving a clear signal of strong downward pressure on average prices in June.
+Our prediction is that the average price in Simcoe in June will fall by about 2% to 4%.
+In dollar terms, using the midpoint of that range, that would mean a drop of somewhere around $23,000 from May’s average price.
+That would put the June average price in Simcoe at about $755,000.

 For condo apartments, conditions are weaker.
-The SNLR was 25%, active listings were 391 (up 7%), and months of inventory held at 8.7 months.
+The SNLR was 25%, active listings were 418 (up 5%), and months of inventory moved to 9.1 months.
 For condo apartments, these stats are pointing pretty clearly in one direction, with strong downward pressure on average condo prices.
-Based on that, our prediction is that the average condo price in Simcoe will fall by about 2% to 4% in May.
-In dollar terms, using the midpoint of that range, that would mean a drop of somewhere around $14,000 from April’s average condo price, putting the May average at about $452,000.
+Based on that, our prediction is that the average condo price in Simcoe will fall by about 2% to 4% in June.
+In dollar terms, using the midpoint of that range, that would mean a drop of somewhere around $15,000 from May’s average condo price, putting the June average at about $486,000.

 We hope you found this review and analysis of Simcoe helpful and check back in near the start of the next month for the latest update on what is happening in Simcoe!